The Ram Water Pump, a low cost solution

 Another important issue with the pressure chamber is sealing of the top.
 I read that you can't use a threaded top, but I did.
 It did leak and caused waterlogging but once it sealed it was fine.
 I wouldn't use a threaded cap again because if you get it tight enough not to leak, you won't get it off again.

 - Drive pipe inlet filter - You need it!
+View mine here.
 Don't spend any money on this, it's easy to make.
 I used a 30-inch piece of 1½-inch PVC pipe which I did not glue to the coupler, and I drilled several rows of 3/16-inch holes (¾-inch spacing) which prevent anything of size from flowing down the pipe.
 I tried smaller holes at first, but they plugged up from time-to-time; the larger holes don't.
 I never remove the drive pipe nor the filter extension from the creek during the winter though I often have to shovel the sand and debris from around the filter pipe in the spring.
 I leave the pipe open for a few minutes to flush out before connecting the Ram Pump in the spring, or hold the impetus flapper open until the pipe runs clear during the summer.

 2016 Flow Update: The 1½-inch (impetus) check valve that I had on the pump finally failed to the point where I decided to replace it (4/4/16).
 I replaced this with a 2-inch swing check valve which seems to be significantly more reliable.
-The flow increased from .83-gallons per minute at the pig tank to 1.6-gallons per minute which was much more than I had expected.

-When I built the Ram pump, I put an 8-inch pressure treated dam in the creek for my trial run two-years ago, and spent less than $150 on the whole job.
-It is my plan to pour a 24-inch high concrete dam in the creek this year with a flush gate at the bottom, and with a 3-inch Ram pump outlet on the top for a larger inlet capacity should I decide to increase the drive pipe size.
+When I built the Ram pump, I put an 8-inch pressure treated dam in the creek for my trial run now eight-years ago, and spent less than $150 on the whole job.
+It is my plan to pour a 24-inch high concrete dam in the creek some day with a flush gate at the bottom, and with a 3-inch Ram pump outlet on the top for a larger inlet capacity should I decide to increase the drive pipe size.
 This will also give me another 16-inches height in the drive pipe.
 I hope to increase the pipe size to the barn from ½-inch to 1-inch for better flow at the barn when I need it there.
 Raising the pipe 16-inches at the dam will also result in a 21% increase in the head, which will in turn increase the efficiency of the Ram pump.

 My workings with the Ram pump are purely experimental, mostly in an attempt to learn what will work, and how cheaply it can be accomplished with reasonable reliability.
 I will keep this site updated as my Ram Pump evolves with the changes that I make and the resulting water flow rates.